 If you are arriving on a cruise ship, there is luggage storage available at the cruise passenger Terminal A.

-Hydra is close enough where going for a day trip is definitely possible, although personally, I would suggest spending a few days there and taking your luggage with you.
+Hydra is close enough that going for a day trip is definitely possible, although personally, I would suggest spending a few days there and taking your luggage with you.